Wheel of Fortune for PowerPoint FAQ

 Does Wheel of Fortune for PowerPoint work on Google Slides, LibreOffice, or other non-PowerPoint software?

 Since Wheel of Fortune for PowerPoint uses too many advanced PowerPoint features, it will not work on any non-PowerPoint software.
-Assuming you're trying those programs because PowerPoint is expensive or doesn't work on your computer, I hope to release a web-based version of Wheel of Fortune in the future.

 Can I use Wheel of Fortune for PowerPoint for commercial purposes?